topwara/topwara/README.md

 ## About me

-Enthusiastic Mid-Level Backend Developer with 2 years and 5 months of experience in designing, implementing, and optimizing server-side logic.
+Enthusiastic Backend Developer with 2 years and 5 months of experience in designing, implementing, and optimizing server-side logic.

 <br>